miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 {{<figure src="/sspl/blender-edge.png" width=500vp >}}

 It seemed to me like a bit of a hack, and I wanted to reach a better solution.
-So I contacted the creator of PewPew, and eventually landed on their Discord server.
+So, I contacted the creator of PewPew, and eventually landed on their Discord server.
 He pointed me to Matt's article, and I started on this journey.

 ## Making lines have width